chimayo/chimayo/README.md

 I am currently in the process of setting up the project for community involvement.
 Please be patient.

+# Roadmap and development tracking

+The following roadmap is entirely provisional, and I welcome suggestions from the community.

+---
+	0.1	Initial release, NuGet packages, basic documentation 0.2	Automated regression tests
+	0.3	Extraction of XML library to separate project
+	0.4	Extraction of code generation library to separate project 0.5	Support for SQL Server 2014 and 2016 packages
+---

+All work is tracked in GitHub issues.

 # Links

 * Main website [https://chimayo.github.io](https://chimayo.github.io)